Making Courses/Materials Accessible

 Please use these statements as indicated in COPPS:

-The purpose of these statements is to provide effective methods for communicating information to the college community about the Center for Accessible Resources, accommodations, and access to Lane's campuses, programs, websites.
+The purpose of these statements is to provide effective methods for communicating information to the college community about the Center for Accessible Resources, accommodations, and access to Lane's campuses, programs, and websites.
 These statements encourage students and community members to speak up about disability issues without being asked (which can violate their privacy).

 There are 3 types of statements: